A Remembrance Video of Mattie

 My wall of herbs!

 Can you see the very tall green rubrum lilies that are growing?
 I happen to love these types of flowers.
-My husband planted them for me and they grow each spring and produce beautiful and fragrant lilies.
+We planted them in 2022 and they grow each spring and produce beautiful and fragrant lilies.
 What you can't see is I have a row of them along another flower bed as well.

 These two brown flower pots hold what I call "Mattie's oak trees!"
 When we lived in the city, we had a beautiful oak tree outside our living room window.
 This oak was important to Mattie's spring time activity.
 Mattie would bring home tent moth caterpillars from school EVERY spring.
 I assure you when he first presented me with a cup filled with caterpillars, I was creeped out.
 But then I went with it, since Mattie was intrigued and interested!
 We would put these caterpillars in jars, feed them oak leaves, clean their jars daily and await for them to spin their cocoons.
 Once they emerged as moths, we would have a moth releasing party on our deck.
 We studied the beauty of metamorphosis each spring, by doing an activity that Mattie gravitated to and loved!
 We tried feeding the caterpillars all sorts of leaves but the only ones they would eat were from the oak tree outside our window.